sba1/gild/ReadMe.md

-   genpatch   Generate patches for a component against a baseline get        Get baseline archive list       List gild-managed components and versions
+   genpatch   Generate patches for a component against a baseline get        Get baseline archive list       List gild-managed components and versions svnconv    Convert an svn vendor branch repository to a gild-based one

 ```